Frans-Moemi/my-website/README.md

-*QuizUp! - The Ultimate College Quiz Game*
+*QuizUp! - The Ultimate TVET Nated Quiz Game*

 *Introduction*

-Welcome to QuizUp!, a fun and challenging online quiz game designed specifically for college students.
+Welcome to QuizUp!, a fun and challenging online quiz game designed specifically for TVET Nated students.
 Test your knowledge, compete with friends, and climb the leaderboards in this engaging and educational experience.

 *Game Features*